rdobrynin/rnd/README.md

 or run

 - `make run` - ti start and up all containers with migrations
-- `makwe down` - stop all containers
+- `make down` - stop all containers